N1v0k/docktartar/readme.md

 Docktartar will first stop all your running containers, tar them to a location and restart all containers.

 You can specify what containers should be stopped and started.
 This script uses pigz in order to enable multi-core compression of your archive, making it real fast.
+(2 minutes vs 6 minutes for about 10 GB with an Xeon E3-1225 v3, from SSD to HDD )

+In Progress:
-You can also provide a temp-directory for faster archival, afterwards the script will move the archive wherever you want.
+Provide a temp-directory for faster archival, afterwards the script will move the archive wherever you want.
 This is useful in cases where you want to store your backup on a remote server (you should really do this!).

 # Getting started